zaari/garta/README.md

 # Garta

 Garta is going to be a GPX viewer, analyzer and editor for [GTK+ 3](http://www.gtk.org/) toolkit (used by e.g. [GNOME 3 desktop environment](https://www.gnome.org/gnome-3/)) and is written in Rust programming language.
-The application is at an early development stage still and won't be that useful before release [0.1.0](https://github.com/zaari/garta/milestone/1).
+The application will soon reach version [0.1.0](https://github.com/zaari/garta/milestone/1) which makes it possible to browse maps.
+GPX loading will be implemented in release 0.2.0 and saving in release 0.3.0.

 * [Road Map](RoadMap.md)
 * [Change Log](ChangeLog.md)

 ## Getting started
-The following tools are needed to download and compile the application:
+The application has the following dependencies at moment:

 * git
 * cargo